 Sufism, Islam and Wine

-Rumi has been described as the most popular and best selling poet in the United States.
+Rumi has been described as the most popular and best-selling poet in the United States.
 Though, only some Americans are loosely familiar with “Sufism“.
 I wonder how many of those know that Sufism is a sect in Islam while quoting Rumi.
-Through studying this literature, it gives you a different perspective into Islam.
+Through studying this literature, it gives you a different perspective on Islam.
 A religion that so many in the west fear due to political factors sprung especially in the last century.
-And through studying these Persian Poets, one may also question if Islam does indeed promote creativity, imagination and art.
+And through studying these Persian Poets, one may also question if Islam does indeed promote creativity, imagination, and art.
 And if consuming alcohol is acceptable?
 Several of these poets were inspired by, and lovers of wine.

 Devotions to God and/or Romanticism?

 Many of these poets devoted their literature to God (Allah).
-It was unclear in some of Hafez’ poetry if he was speaking to God or to a Lover.
-Though the verses seem romantic and are used today mainly in love poems between two human beings, many were originally used religiously.
-The answers at this point are up to scholars to analyze and ultimately up to you to decipher through your own interpretation.
+It was unclear in some of Hafez’s poetry if he was speaking to God or to a Lover.
+Many of the poetry was originally used religiously to show affection towards God.
+Today, many today use the poetry towards romance between two human beings.
+What these great Persian Poets really meant are up to scholars and ultimately up to you to analyze through your own interpretation.
 I hope this post inspires you to explore more of ancient Persian history through the greatest Persian poets of all time.